Old P’ang requires nothing in the world;

 “Into White” – Cat Stevens, Tea for the Tillerman

 Layman P’ang Yun (d.
 808)

 Layman P’ang was the wealthy son of a prefect and a family man.
-A Confucian by birth, he practiced Zen Buddhism.
-One day he loaded all of his money and possessions onto a boat and sunk them in a river.
-He received his first awakening under Shih-t’ou, and his greatest awakening under Ma-tsu, who formed eighty masters during his life.
-However, P’ang continued to wear the white robe of a layman.
+A Confucian by birth, he and his family practiced Zen Buddhism.
+He built a hermitage near his house, and later donated his house to be used as a temple.
+One day Pang loaded all of his money and possessions onto a boat and sunk them in a river.

-P’ang’s wife, son and daughter all became Buddhists.
-He was accompanied in his travels by his daughter, Ling Zhao, who served him and who sold the bamboo utensils they made in order to support them.
-The day P’ang planned to pass on, he asked Ling Zhao to tell him when it was noon.
-There was a solar eclipse that day and she called him from his bed to see it.
-She then sat on his bed and herself passed from this world, obliging her father to die a week later than planned.
+P’ang’s wife, son and daughter were all devout Buddhists.
+He was accompanied in his travels by his daughter, Ling Zhao, who sold the bamboo utensils they fashioned in local markets.
+The day P’ang planned to leave his body, he asked Ling Zhao to tell him when it was noon.
+There was a solar eclipse that day and she called him to the window to see it.
+She then ran to his bed and left her body, obliging her father to pass on a week later than he had planned.

 P’ang was a great poet: he is the source of one of the most famous sayings in the literature of Chan Buddhism: “Supernatural power and marvelous activity — Drawing water and carrying firewood.”
 He is also the source of “Fine snow falling flake by flake, each flake landing in its own proper place.”